atsaloli/cicd/01_10-installing-gitlab-server.md

 #### Community Edition vs Enterprise Edition

-We'll install GitLab EE (Enterprise Edition) which is functionally identical to GitLab CE (Community Edition) until you install an EE license to enable the additional features.
+We'll install GitLab EE (Enterprise Edition) which is functionally identical to GitLab Libre (formerly called CE, or Community Edition) until you install an EE license to enable the additional features.
 This makes upgrading to EE a breeze.

 We'll use the official package from GitLab.
-GitLab releases a new version on the 22nd of every month, no fail (always with new features).
+GitLab releases a new version on the 22nd of every month -- and always with new features!
 ---
 ## Setting up your CI/CD infrastructure